infosecn1nja/Red-Teaming-Toolkit/README.md

  https://github.com/GoFetchAD/GoFetch
 * **ANGRYPUPPY** a bloodhound atack path automation in CobaltStrike. https://github.com/vysec/ANGRYPUPPY
 * **DeathStar** is a Python script that uses Empire's RESTful API to automate gaining Domain Admin rights in Active Directory environments using a variety of techinques. https://github.com/byt3bl33d3r/DeathStar
+* **SharpHound** C# Rewrite of the BloodHound Ingestor. https://github.com/BloodHoundAD/SharpHound
+* **BloodHound.py** is a Python based ingestor for BloodHound, based on Impacket. https://github.com/fox-it/BloodHound.py
 * **Responder** is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication. https://github.com/SpiderLabs/Responder
 * **SessionGopher** is a PowerShell tool that uses WMI to extract saved session information for remote access tools such as WinSCP, PuTTY, SuperPuTTY, FileZilla, and Microsoft Remote Desktop.
 It can be run remotely or locally. https://github.com/fireeye/SessionGopher
 * **PowerSploit** is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment. https://github.com/PowerShellMafia/PowerSploit